 Research Assistantships

-Faculty in the department have research grants that support research assistants (RAs).
+Many faculty in the department have research grants that support research assistants (RAs), who are normally Ph.D. students.
 Faculty members choose RAs on an individual basis, but the most important criterion is the student's ability to contribute to the professor's research program.
-Ordinarily, students are given a research assistantship only after they have been in the graduate program for at least one term and have taken at least one class from the professor.
+Typically, students are given a research assistantship only after they have been in the graduate program for at least one term and have taken at least one class from the professor, although faculty do sometimes give RA-ships to especially qualified incoming students.
+Ordinarily, students are able to use the work supported by the assistantship as part of their own RPE and dissertation research.